Vaishnavi-D-Github/CGPA_Project/READme.md

-This is a program which calculates the CGPA of an Engineering student in NIE and any Engineering studen whose college has the same CGPA system as that of our college.
+This is a program which calculates the CGPA of an Engineering student in NIE and any Engineering student whose college has the same CGPA system as that of our college.
 The main points to be remembered here are that there are three parts:
 1) One credit courses.
 2) Three credit courses.